-At the other end of the spectrum is a fully integrated system, controlling multiple buildings, and which incorporates the functionality of the CCTV, fire alarm, electronic visitor management, lighting, HR information system, asset management, intrusion detection, elevator control and other systems as may be appropriate.
+At the other end of the spectrum is a fully integrated system, controlling multiple buildings, and which incorporates the functionality of the CCTV, fire alarm, electronic visitor management, lighting, asset management, intrusion detection, elevator control and other systems as may be appropriate.

 * Protection of a facility.

-* Limit access to restricted areas eg, server rooms.
+* Limited access to restricted areas eg, server rooms.

 * Security for staff and visitors.

 * Controlling and reporting on any access movement.

 * Tracking and tracing people for evacuation purposes.

 Besides preventing unwanted visitors and minimising risk to stock and equipment, effective access control also safeguards against costly and potentially disastrous business interruption.

 In this world of technology, security systems are evolving quickly, offering more features and greater levels of integration.
 Indeed, security systems work best when functioning as an holistic solution to meet site-specific risks, where their full potential can be realised.
 This means integrating equipment such as CCTV cameras and recorders, access control, electronically monitored perimeter fencing and intruder alarms.